jparraporcar/crypto-dashboard-backend/README.md

 ## Description

-This is the backend service for the Crypto-Dashboard application.
-It's built with serverless architecture on AWS, utilizing services like AWS Lambda, API Gateway, DynamoDB, and more to handle requests from the frontend application.

-This backend is designed to work with the frontend code found in the repository at [jparraporcar/crypto-dashboard-frontend](https://github.com/jparraporcar/crypto-dashboard-frontend).
+The backend it's designed to work with the frontend code found in the repository at [jparraporcar/crypto-dashboard-frontend](https://github.com/jparraporcar/crypto-dashboard-frontend).

-## Prerrequisites
+## Prerequisites

 Before you begin, ensure you have met the following requirements:

 - You have installed the latest version of [Node.js and npm](https://nodejs.org/)
 - You have installed the [Serverless framework](https://www.serverless.com/framework/docs/getting-started/)
+- You have installed the [AWS CLI](https://aws.amazon.com/cli/)
-- You have an AWS account with appropriate access rights
+- You have an AWS account with appropriate access rights and a configured AWS profile

-## Installation
+## Setup

+### Installing dependencies

-To install crypto-dashboard-backend, follow these steps:
+To setup crypto-dashboard-backend, follow these steps:

 1. Clone the repository: